Ceelog/phpdoc-en/src/install/pecl/windows.md

 They are called "core" extensions.

+However, if you need functionality not provided by any core extension, you may still be able to find one in
+<a href="https://pecl.php.net/" class="link external">» PECL</a>.
+The
-However, if you need functionality not provided by any core extension, you may still be able to find one in PECL.
-The PHP Extension Community Library (PECL) is a repository for PHP Extensions, providing a directory of all known extensions and hosting facilities for downloading and development of PHP extensions.
+PHP Extension Community Library (PECL) is a repository for PHP Extensions, providing a directory of all known extensions and hosting facilities for downloading and development of PHP extensions.

 If you have developed an extension for your own uses, you might want to think about hosting it on PECL so that others with the same needs can